celestian/sim_jop/README.md

-# sim_doz
+# sim_jop

 The Game of Railway Traffic Control

 ## About

-The goal of sim_doz project is create open source game of railway traffic control.
+The goal of sim_jop project is create open source game of railway traffic control.
 If you want to be in touch with the community, please connect to [discord](https://discord.gg/drcmjBf).